amrlabib/javascript-essentials/objects.md

 	console.log(this.firstName + " " + this.lastName);
 }

+//Subclass Engineer
 function Engineer(firstName , lastName , job) {
+	//This line is responsible to adjust this context for inheritance
+	//Remember calling a function using call will make sure that the function context is changed to whatever object is passed.
-	Person.call(this, firstName , lastName);
+	//Here we call Person constructor we Engineer this context Person.call(this, firstName , lastName);

 	this.job  = job;
 }
-//this line will make sure that Engineer will be created with base object prototype.
-Engineer.prototype = Object.create(Person.prototype);
+//this line will make sure that Engineer prototype is referencing its base class Person prototype Engineer.prototype = Object.create(Person.prototype);
 //We need this line because now constructor function of prototype object is set to Person constructor, so we need to change the reference back to Engineer constructor
 Engineer.prototype.constructor = Engineer;

-//In case we want to override printName method to append job we can do that in the following way Engineer.prototype.printName = function(){
+Engineer.prototype.printNameWithJob = function() {
 	console.log(this.firstName + " " + this.lastName + ", " + this.job)
 }